vmware-archive/datadog-config-oss/README.md

 Persist your DataDog configuration in versioned text files which can be edited locally.
 Pull down existing config and push changes at will.

-## Notice!
-We're branching!

-~~We added tags, it's a breaking change because in order to use it, you'll have to specify the tags that you want associated with your deployment (see below for details).
-We're calling this `version 2.x`, and moving forward development will be incorporated into this branch.~~
-~~Please start tracking branch `v1` if you do not want to change your config.yml.
-We recognize that most folks will be tracking `master`, and as such we will hold off on merging in version 2.x commits until Mar 24, 2016.~~

-**we've merged `v2.x.x` into `master`**

 ### Updating to version 2.x
 [ ]  Add a key to your environment name called 'tags'
 [ ]  Populate an array of tags in this key.